yasudakn/kubeflow-pipelines-clv/deploy/README.md

 The `build.sh` script demonstrates how to use the `gcloud builds submit` command to start the build process.

+You need an environment with [Google Cloud SDK](https://cloud.google.com/sdk) to run the `build.sh` script.
+You can use [Cloud Shell](https://cloud.google.com/shell/docs) or you workstation. **Cloud Shell** is preconfigured with **Google Cloud SDK**.
+If you prefer to use your workstation you need to [install and configure Google Cloud SDK](https://cloud.google.com/sdk/install).

 Make sure to update the `build.sh` with the settings reflecting your environment.
 Use the the following table as a guideline.

 Parameter | Description